Christopher Hadnagy

 Christopher James Hadnagy is an American author and information security consultant.
-He specializes in social engineering and has taught classes, conducted trainings, and written books on the topic.
-He established the Innocent Lives Foundation, which aims to identify online predators.
-He coordinated events at DEF CON about social engineering for several years.
-In 2022 the DEF CON organizers banned him from the conference based on reports of code of conduct violations.
-He denied wrongdoing and sued the organizers for defamation.
-A judge dismissed the lawsuit in 2025.
+He specializes in social engineering and founded a company that provides related services and training.
+He has also taught classes and written books on the topic.
+He established the Innocent Lives Foundation, which aims to protect children by identifying online predators and providing information about them to law enforcement agencies.
+He coordinated educational events at DEF CON about social engineering for several years.
+In 2022, the DEF CON organizers banned him from the conference based on reports of code of conduct violations.
+He denied wrongdoing and in 2022 sued the organizers for defamation; the suit was dismissed with prejudice in 2025.

 Career

 Hadnagy is the founder and CEO of Social-Engineer LLC, a company that provides consulting and training related to social engineering.
 The company's services include penetration testing using social engineering techniques.
 He established Social-Engineer.Org, an IT security education website.
 Hadnagy has developed a social engineering framework, published a newsletter, and hosted a podcast focused on the subject.
-As of 2021–2022, he is an adjunct professor at the University of Arizona College of Applied Science and Technology.
+In 2021–2022, he was an adjunct professor at the University of Arizona College of Applied Science and Technology.

 He was previously the operations manager at a security training company, Offensive Security.
 Before that, he worked in sales consulting, sales training, and technology services.

 Charitable foundation

-In 2017, Hadnagy founded the Innocent Lives Foundation, which has a goal of protecting children from online predators by identifying people who produce or trade child sexual abuse material.
-Staff and volunteers use open-source intelligence to gather information, and they give it to law enforcement agencies in the United States.
+In 2017, Hadnagy founded the Innocent Lives Foundation (ILF), which has a goal of protecting children from online predators by identifying people who produce or trade child sexual abuse material.
+Staff and volunteers use open-source intelligence to gather information, and give it to law enforcement agencies in the United States.
 Hadnagy said in 2018 that the work had led to two arrests.
-In 2019, Vice reported that the Innocent Lives Foundation sold a set of Network Investigative Techniques, hacking tools for identifying anonymous individuals, to the FBI for $250,000.
+In 2021, Vice reported that the Innocent Lives Foundation sold a set of Network Investigative Techniques, hacking tools for identifying anonymous individuals, to the FBI for $250,000.
+ILF also works to educate parents and guardians about preventing grooming and abuse of children.